America is deeply divided

 ABoUT the author

 Zachary Elwood is the host of the psychology podcast People Who Read People.
 For that podcast, he's interviewed many experts on topics related to our us-versus-them polarization and the psychology behind our divides (see the politics-related episodes).
+He has a depolarization-aimed Substack newsletter.

 His research into deceptive online activity has been featured in the New York Times, the Washington Post, Buzzfeed, and more.